MParoczi/GreenHub-Frontend/README.md

 backend.
 It is a one-pager responsive website which aims to provide the highest possible level of user experience made available by current state-of-the-art developer technologies.

+### The backend
+The backend's source code is available at the following GitHub repository: [Legato Backend](https://github.com/MParoczi/Legato-Backend)

 ### The technologies
 The frontend of the Legato social network were created with the following technologies:
  * Main web technologies: